Kilmurvey Craft Village – A Celtic-Inspired Artisan Hub at the Foot of Dún Aonghasa

 What to See & Do

-• Explore stonework and jewellery – Local carvers produce small Celtic‑cross pendants, carved sea‑glass beads and decorative stone plaques that make perfect gifts.
+• Explore stonework and jewellery – Local carvers produce small Celtic-cross pendants, carved sea-glass beads and decorative stone plaques.
+These items are popular as travel souvenirs, though it’s worth allowing extra time if you plan to commission a custom piece.

 Practical Information

-Getting there – Ferries from Galway, Rossaveal or Doolin land at Kilronan Pier on Inis Mór.
-From the pier, a well‑signposted coastal road leads directly to Kilmurvey Craft Village – a comfortable 15‑minute walk or a quick bike ride (bike hire is available in Kilronan).
-The village is also reachable on foot from the Dún Aonghasa trailhead; many visitors pass through on their way to the fort.
+Getting there – Ferries from Galway, Rossaveal or Doolin arrive at Kilronan Pier.
+From the pier, a paved coastal road leads to Kilmurvey Craft Village in roughly 15 minutes on foot or a quick bike ride (hiring cycles in Kilronan is the most common option).
+The village also sits just off the main walking route to Dún Aonghasa, so many visitors pass through en route to the fort.

-Accessibility – The walk from Kilronan to the village follows a paved coastal path suitable for most walkers, though the final stretch up to Dún Aonghasa involves uneven stone steps and is not wheelchair‑friendly.
+Parking & accessibility – On-site parking is limited.
+The walk from Kilronan follows a smooth coastal path suitable for most visitors, though the trail up to Dún Aonghasa involves uneven stone steps and steep sections that are not wheelchair-friendly.
+Temporary toilet facilities are located near the Dún Aonghasa entrance while the permanent visitor centre undergoes refurbishment.